constantinhager/LearningDevOps/Ansible/README.md

    export AZURE_SECRET=<client Secret>
    export AZURE_TENANT=<tenant ID>
    ```

-2. Then to be able to generate an inventory with group and tho filter VMs, it is necessarey to add Tags to the VMs.
+2. Then to be able to generate an inventory with group and tho filter VMs, it is necessary to add Tags to the VMs.
-   Tags can be addes using Terraform and az cls command or an Azure PowerShell script.
+   Tags can be added using Terraform and az cls command or an Azure PowerShell script.

    Example of and az cli script: